bmaltais/kohya_ss/README.md

 - Added a HuggingFace section to all trainers tabs, enabling users to authenticate and utilize HuggingFace's powerful AI models.
 - Converted the Graphical User Interface (GUI) to use the configuration TOML file format to pass arguments to sd-scripts.
 This change improves security by eliminating the need for sensitive information to be passed through the command-line interface (CLI).
 - Made various other minor improvements and bug fixes to enhance the overall functionality and user experience.
+- Disabled LR Warmup when using the Constant LR Scheduler to prevent traceback errors with sd-scripts.

 ### 2024/04/10 (v23.1.5)